Silvia González de León, Mexican, sociologist, editor and photographer.

 L'attente (French digital version of La espera), Écrits des Forges, Quebec, Canada, 2020

-The Woodpecker.
-Musicians and Lute Players of Veracruz (El pájaro carpintero.
-Músicos y lauderos de Veracruz), Ediciones Odradek, México, 2023.
+The woodpecker.
+Musicians and lute players of Veracruz, Ediciones Odradek, México, 2023.

 Djerassi Resident Artists Program, Woodside, California, 1997.